-- 1. You can have a chat with the driver yourself, preferably avoiding immediately after the race in parc ferme.
+- You can have a chat with the driver yourself, preferably avoiding immediately after the race in parc fermé.
 Please note that the CGRC and race officials will not tolerate any aggressive behaviour.
 Mostly, sorting things out between yourselves in a calm manner is very effective; however, if this is not successful, or you do not feel you want to do this, for whatever reason, then consider another option below. - 2.
 Please feel free to have a chat with any member of the Driving Standards Team about the incident so we can offer advice, particularly if you are not sure whether to make an investigation request or not.
 Please be mindful that the DST members who are racing won't appreciate being approached as they are about to race.
 If possible, please try and choose a DST member who was not in the race you are speaking about. - 3.
 You may also speak to the Clerk of the Course about the incident and he/she may investigate and take appropriate action if deemed necessary.
 If you have video evidence please take that with you, along with a laptop if you have one.
 As an alternative, you may lodge a formal protest.
-Please note action needs to be taken within 30 minutes of the provisional results first being published.
+Please note action needs to be taken within 30 minutes of the provisional results first being published. - 4.
+You can submit an investigation request by email to standards@cgrc.uk.